re-tika/typescript-mongo-express-angular-node-seed/README.md

 they are also installed separately.

 ## Backend
-Checkout the backend instructrions: https://github.com/bersling/typescript-mongo-express-node-seed
+Check out the backend instructrions: https://github.com/bersling/typescript-mongo-express-node-seed

 ## Frontend
-Chout the frontend instructions: https://github.com/bersling/typescript-angular-seed
+Check out the frontend instructions: https://github.com/bersling/typescript-angular-seed

 ## How everything can be setup from scratch